Recycling

 We are committed to a circularity driven future.
 In electronics, we are a member of the Circular Electronics Partnership, which aims to drive system transformation towards the vision of a more circular electronics industry by 2030.
 In batteries, we are working with a range of key partners, all the way from battery manufacturers to OEMs to other recyclers to remanufacturing and repurposing players to help drive circularity globally.

-By recycling metals, we are playing a vital role in the circular economy, diverting materials from landfill and minimising environmental impacts by recycling what we can.
+By recycling metals, we contribute to the circular economy, diverting materials from landfill and helping to reduce environmental impacts.

 Our approach